 South Africa's high-end safari lodges are among the world's finest - and most expensive - hotels.
 They also offer some of the best game viewing in Africa.

-Most of these lodges lie in the private game reserves bordering Kruger National Park, such as Sabi Sand, with abundant wildlife and few other tourists.
-Expert guides and trackers take you right to the action in open-air safari vehicles, with regular sightings of the Big Five (lion, leopard, elephant, rhino, and buffalo) as well as an astounding diversity of other wildlife.
+Most of these lodges lie in the private game reserves bordering Kruger National Park, such as Sabi Sands, with abundant wildlife and few other tourists.
+Expert guides and trackers take you right to the action in open-air safari vehicles, with regular sightings of the Big Five (lions, leopards, elephants, rhinos, and buffalos), as well as an astounding diversity of other wildlife.

 Remote and intimate, these exclusive and eco-conscious lodges offer a true small-group luxury wilderness experience, with exceptional service.
 Rates include mouthwatering gourmet meals and most beverages, often served alfresco, as well as morning and evening game drives.
 Most also offer walking safaris.

-2 Singita Sabi Sand
+1. Singita Sabi Sand